Charlotte-01/TDI-capstone-project/README.md

 **Datasets**

 The data used in this project is generated from “Inside Airbnb”, which uses data sourced from publicly available information from the Airbnb site. http://insideairbnb.com/get-the-data.html.
-The original raw datasets used in this project all stored in the data folder.

 Size: ~96MB